mykaarma/daksha/README.md

   * Provide a comma separated list of hosts which you'd like to be added to ALLOWED_HOSTS.

 * **TEST_RESULT_DB**
-  * If you want to use the Postgresql database to save your test reports, create this environment variable and set its value to postgres.
+  * If you want to use the Postgresql database to save your test reports, create this environment variable and set its value to `postgres`.
-  * If you set this value as postgres, you need to provide additional environment variables.
+  * If you set this value as `postgres`, you need to provide additional environment variables.

 *  **PG_DB**
-  * Name of the database.If this value is not provided, the default name of database will be postgres.
+  * Name of the database.
+If this value is not provided, the default name of database will be `postgres`.

 *  **PG_USER**
-  * Name of the User.If this value is not provided, the default name of user will be postgres.
+  * Name of the User.
+If this value is not provided, the default name of user will be `postgres`.

 *  **PG_PASSWORD**
-  * Password corresponding to the user.Default password for user postgres is postgres.
+  * Password corresponding to the user.
+Default password for user postgres is `postgres`.

 *  **PG_HOST**
-  * The host of our database.If this value is not provided, the default host is localhost.
+  * The host of our database.
+If this value is not provided, the default host is `localhost`.

 *  **PG_PORT**
-  * Port provided to the database.If this value is not provided, the default port will be 5432.
+  * Port provided to the database.
+If this value is not provided, the default port will be `5432`.

 ## Get in Touch